QianrenLi/qianrenli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently pursuing the M.S degree of Electronic and Electrical Engineering at Southern University of Science and Technology (SUSTech) supervised under [Rui Wang](http://lasso.eee.sustech.edu.cn/).
 I received the B.S. degree in Communication Engineering from SUSTech in 2022.
-My research interests include system implementation and optimization with the join force of optimization and machine learning theory.
-Currently, I'm working on the optimization in the WiFi system.
+My research interests lie in the general area of wireless communication and optimization, especially in machine-learning-enabled communication systems (with implementation).
+Currently, I'm working on optimization in WiFi systems and edge computing system.

 # 📚 Skills #